DWR and the SDGs

-Effective labour regulation as a pathway to achieving the SDGs
+Effective labour regulation as a path to the SDGs

 Sustaining productive and protected working lives is among the most pressing challenges of the twenty-first century.
-The urgency of this objective has been confirmed by the inclusion of Decent Work among the UN Sustainable Development Goals (SDG8).
+The urgency of this objective is confirmed by the inclusion of Decent Work among the UN Sustainable Development Goals (SDG8).

 The UFW Project has investigated important questions at the heart of this problem, such as:

 • What are the factors that cause Unacceptable Forms of Work to take root?

 • What kinds of regulation can make an impact?

 • Can these local regulations be applied elsewhere?